jthiller/personal-website/public/NOTES/acmemade.md

 ###Development
 Coding on the [Magento](magento.com) e-commerce platform was a unique learning curve.
 A fresh install of Magento has over 24,000 separate template, logic, and routing files; all working together to generate an extremely complex and capable website.

+I spent about four weeks building the site theme.
+The process included a lot of testing across different product types and responsive breakpoints.
+Using SCSS as a preprocessor helped keep things organized for such a large-scale project.